cloudeight/style-guidelines/databases/README.md

 ### Primary Keys
 Every table should have a unique identifier column, set as a primary key that auto increments, this row should simply be called `id`.

+Please refer to the [constraints](#constraints) section for more on naming primary key constraints.

 ### Foreign Keys
 When referencing a primary key in another table, a foreign key should: